Adopted December 3, 2003; Amended August 25, 2004, May 27, 2009, August 25, 2010, December 7, 2011 and December 4, 2013

 The designation of an independent Presiding Director is not intended to inhibit communication among the directors or between any of them and the Chairman.
 Accordingly, other directors are encouraged to continue to communicate freely with each other and directly with the Chairman.
 Any director can ask for an item to be added to the agenda for any Board or committee meeting.

 In addition, committee chairs act as "presiding directors" on specific subjects for Board discussion.
 For example, the Chair of the Compensation Committee leads Board discussions of CEO compensation in relationship to performance, while the Chair of the Corporate Governance Committee is responsible for ensuring that management presents to the Board an annual review of succession plans.

-Any board member has access to any employee of the Company.
-The Secretary's office is available to assist directors in making contact with Company employees, and will participate in discussions between the director and employee only where the director so requests.
-Committees of the board shall, in their discretion, have access to, and may consult with and may retain such independent advisors as each committee deems appropriate.
+Any Board member has access to any employee of the Company.
+The Corporate Secretary's office is available to assist directors in making contact with Company employees, and will participate in discussions between the director and employee only where the director so requests.
+Committees of the Board shall, in their discretion, have access to, and may consult with and may retain such independent advisors as each committee deems appropriate.
 The Company shall provide appropriate funding for advisors as determined by such committee.

-The CEO is the only active or former Deere employee currently on the board.
-At all times, a majority of the members of the board shall meet the criteria for independence established by applicable laws and regulations and the New York Stock Exchange.
+The CEO is the only active or former Deere employee currently on the Board.
+At all times, a majority of the members of the Board shall meet the criteria for independence established by applicable laws and regulations and the New York Stock Exchange ("NYSE").